Skip to content

 Why Silvery?

-Silvery started from a single frustration — React terminal components can't know their own size during render — and grew into a ground-up reimplementation that also addresses incremental rendering, terminal protocol support, and native dependency elimination.
+Silvery started from a single frustration — React terminal components can't know their own size during render — and grew into a ground-up reimplementation with a different architectural commitment: atomic frame rendering.
+Every frame is either fully committed to the terminal or not at all.
+No intermediate states.
+No flicker.
+No component dropout on scroll.
+No half-updated trees.

 The Core Problem

 This has been a known limitation in existing frameworks since 2016.
-Addressing it requires a fundamentally different rendering pipeline.
+Addressing it requires a fundamentally different rendering pipeline — one where layout runs before render, and where frame emission commits atomically.

 Silvery's Approach

-Silvery inverts the order: layout runs first, then components render with actual dimensions available via useContentRect():
+Silvery inverts the order: layout runs first, then components render with actual dimensions available via useBoxRect():

 tsx